 Since culture often fails, toxin detection is important.
 For this detection, an animal experiment is necessary.
 In most cases, mice or guinea pigs are vaccinated with different amounts of the patient’s serum.
 The experiment is rated as positive when the animals die in the seal position, which means with catalepsy of the rear legs.

 Control animals are simultaneously vaccinated with the patient’s serum and antitoxin.
 These animals should survive a positive mice protection experiment.

 In addition to the administration of anti-tetanus toxin antibodies, the therapy consists of anticonvulsant drugs and artificial respiration to prevent the paralysis of the respiratory muscles.

-Due to the high lethality of tetanus, active vaccination with formalinized toxins (toxoids) is of great importance.
+Because of the markedly lethal nature of tetanus, active vaccination with formalinized toxins (toxoids) is crucial.

 The atypical mycobacteria which are potentially pathogenic for humans are often summarized as MOTT (mycobacteria other than tuberculosis).

 The structure of MOTT do not differ from those of other mycobacteria.
 MOTT also have an acid-proof capsule and are extremely resistant to environmental influences, heat, and many disinfectants.
 They ubiquitously occur in the soil and in water samples.
 Some of them occur only in particular regions, for example, Mycobacteria ulcerans which is only prevalent in Africa.